Graduate School Interviews

 - Review your own interests, goals, and qualifications and be prepared to talk about them in detail.

-- Anticipate questions about weaknesses in your application (grades, tests scores, background check).
+- Anticipate questions about weaknesses in your application (grades, tests scores, background checks, etc).
 Formulate responses to questions about your weaknesses with how you have addressed them and what you have learned.
 Do not make excuses.